 What if it's time to move on?

-If you or your spouse has decided that your marriage is over, I suggest that you have a calm and open conversation with each other.
+If you or your spouse have decided that your marriage is over, I suggest that you have a calm and open conversation with each other.
 It's important to reflect on all of the good memories you have had together and some of the challenging times as well.
 In acknowledging the role you have played in each other's lives, you can release each other to live the rest of your lives apart.
-This is a true act of love, and no one should stay in an unhappy marriage just because he or she is middle aged!
+This is a true act of love, and no one should stay in an unhappy marriage just because he or she is middle-aged!